8 Best Home Warranty Companies of 2022

 An online website or a mobile app makes getting additional coverage, plan details, paying your bill, and making a claim easier in comparison to having to talk to a customer service rep where you may be put on hold for a long time.

-As such, for the most part, we chose home warranty companies that had an online presence or portal and a mobile app.
+For the most part, we chose home warranty companies with an online presence or portal and a mobile app.

 So, the convenience of a company’s technology was very important to us.